mikulskibartosz/blog_streamlit_assistant/README.md

 ![File upload](images/file_input.png)
 ![Chat](images/chat.png)

-This application was created as an example for a blog post: TODO the url
+This application was created as an example for a blog post: https://mikulskibartosz.name/building-a-chatbot-with-a-customgpt-assistant

 ## Setup